Klagarge/BachelorThesis-OTSecurity/02-main/crypto/tcp.typ

 // END OF HEADER

 #let body = [
-  #gls("tcp") is a layer 4 protocol that is used to establish a connection between two devices.
-  For this Thesis, the only point of interest is about #gls("tcp") ensure that the packet is correctly received by the other party.
-This is done by using a checksum.
-The checksum is used to ensure that the packet is not corrupted during transmission.
-If the checksum does not match, the packet is discarded.
-This is important for the attacker because he has to modify the packet on the fly.
-If the checksum is not correct, the packet will be discarded and the attack will fail.
-An ACK (acknowledgement) is send when the packet is correctly received as shown on @fig-tcp.
-  #gls("tcp") transport some data.
-This data are the Modbus packet like shown on @fig:modbus-tcp-structure.
+  #gls("tcp", long: true) operates at layer 4 of the OSI model #cite(<ISO-OSI_model-74981-1>) and is responsible for establishing a reliable connection between two devices.
+In this thesis, the primary concern is #gls("tcp")'s mechanism for ensuring packet integrity via checksums.
+The checksum ensures that the packet has not been corrupted during transmission; if the checksum does not match, the packet is discarded.
+This aspect is crucial for the attacker, who must modify the packet on the fly.
+If the modified packet has an incorrect checksum, it will be discarded, causing the attack to fail.
+An acknowledgment (ACK) is sent when the packet is received correctly, as illustrated in @fig-tcp.
+Within the #gls("tcp") segment, the Modbus packet is encapsulated as shown in @fig:modbus-tcp-structure.
 ]

 #let fig = [